wsk1576025821/docs/docs/guide/connect-wallet-for-dapp.md

 ## EVM(Ethereum) Connect

 The Metamask protocol is a universal wallet connection scheme for Ethereum or EVM chains.
 BitKeep complies with the Metamask protocol by default, and will implant `window.ethereum` object in the webview.
-Developers can directly develop follow [MetaMask Documents](https://docs.metamask.io/guide/ethereum-provider.html).
+Developers can directly develop follow [MetaMask Documents](https://docs.metamask.io/guide/ethereum-provider.html) or [Simple demo](https://github.com/bitkeepwallet/download/tree/example/example/eth/dapp)

 ```javascript
 window.ethereum = {